kazimieraslukauskas/cv/README.md

 ## About me

-Pragmatic and down to earth IT professional with progressive more than 15 years of experience in the industry, Kazimieras is now CEO at MeritStory, where he works at the intersection of business and technology, helping clients research, identify, and create the right software products to suit their needs.
+Pragmatic and down to earth IT professional with progressive more than 15 years of experience in the industry, Currently i am CEO at MeritStory, where I work at the intersection of business and technology, helping clients research, identify, and create the right software products to suit their needs.

 Focus areas:
 - Company management